- The Role of Stormwater Design in Climate Resiliency

 A changing climate is making these events more frequent, but it doesn’t help that our cities are caked in impervious concrete and asphalt.
 Up to 40 percent of U.S. cities are covered by impervious surfaces in the form of roads, parking lots, sidewalks, and other pavements.
-Rain and melted snow that would naturally soak back into the earth and feed a normal hydrologic cycle instead turns into high volume stormwater runoff.
+Rain and melted snow that would naturally soak back into the earth instead turns into high volume stormwater runoff.
 That polluted runoff is channeled to wherever the grade was designed to take it, usually far away from where it originally fell.

 Under normal conditions, stormwater runoff goes to a treatment plant to be cleaned before it’s discharged into our water systems.
-But more, a city’s downstream infrastructure gets completely overwhelmed by the sheer volume of runoff.
+More often than not, larger rain events completely overwhelm grey stormwater systems from the sheer volume of runoff.
 The result is polluted discharge spewing into our rivers or up through manholes and into the street.

 Better Stormwater Management

-Stormwater management is the policy, planning, engineering, implementation, and maintenance of urban water systems and it is critical for the sustainability of clean water in cities.
+Stormwater management is the policy, planning, engineering, implementation, and maintenance of our urban water systems.
+It’s a critical component of water infrastructure.
 The classic approach to stormwater management entails channeling water away from impervious surfaces and the structures built atop them.
 We’ve constructed our cities on the assumption that the water that would have been absorbed back into the land can be transported away instead.

-The problem is that the policies and the engineering that support an urban stormwater management plan is conceived within the expectations of past norms.
-But with weather events becoming much more unpredictable and urbanization adding thousands of miles of impervious surface area to our cities every year, designing stormwater systems with data from even five years ago is infeasible and dangerous.
+The problem is that the policies and the engineering that support an urban stormwater management plan are conceived within the expectations of past norms.
+With unpredictable weather and rapid urbanization adding thousands of miles of impervious surfaces each year, designing stormwater systems with data from even five years ago is dangerous.

 Unpaving the Way?